anlrsln/Patika-Front-End-2/README.md

 # Patika-Front-End-2

-This repository also belongs to Patika Front-End education.
+This repository also belongs to Patika Front-End education...